Basic Loan Calculator

 Are you thinking about buying a home or starting a business venture?
 Either way, you’ll probably have to secure a rather large loan.
-This calculator can help you compute your loan’s monthly payment and total interest charges.
+This calculator can help you compute your loan’s monthly, biweekly, or weekly payment and total interest charges.
 With this information in mind, you can better evaluate your options.

 First enter a principal amount for the loan and its interest rate.
-Then input the loan term in years and the number of payments required per year.
-Click on CALCULATE and you’ll instantly see your monthly payment amount and the total interest you’ll be paying during the life of the loan.
+Then input the loan term in years and the number of payments made per year.
+Click on CALCULATE and you’ll instantly see your periodic payment amount and the total interest you’ll pay during the life of the loan.

 6 Things to Consider Before Applying for a Loan